Overview

 The Citizens' House is a large-scale experiment in non-plutocratic governance (opens new window) and retroactive funding of public goods.
 The Citizens’ House will work alongside the Token House to govern the Optimism Collective.

-In its first stage, the Citizens’ House is solely responsible for voting on retroactive public goods funding (RetroPGF).
-The initial set of Citizens in this stage is determined by (a) criteria set by the Optimism Foundation and (b) a special election from the Token House.
+In its first stage, the Citizens’ House is solely responsible for voting on the allocation of Retroactive Public Goods Funding (RetroPGF).
 During this bootstrapping phase, the Optimism Foundation will determine the scope and amount of each funding round, as well as administer the voting process.
-Holding a voting badge in this initial set of Citizens does not guarantee permanent citizenship or voting rights in all future rounds of RetroPGF.
+Holding a voting badge in this initial stage does not guarantee permanent participation in the Citizens’ House and future iterations of RetroPGF.

 Funding for RetroPGF can come from: